 The Global Women’s Leadership Programme aims to exercise your mind and help you flourish into the leader you’ve always wanted to become.
 I am proud to be involved in such an initiative and we are thrilled to continue foster ambition throughout the upcoming events we will be hosting this year.

 Sitting in my living room, drinking my freshly brewed coffee, I start to reminisce about the year that has just gone by.
-As I start my journey from the start of term back in October, I feel myself laughing and smiling remembering all the fun I have had.
+As I start to reflect on my journey studying the MSc Marketing Strategy and Innovation starting back in October, I feel myself laughing and smiling remembering all the fun I have had.

 My story at Cass has had many twists and turns all of which are memorable.
 Apart from the amazing friends I have made, the learning experience was great; I learned more in this past year than I have during my four years of undergrad.